 - An achievement award for a senior undergraduate student can only be awarded automatically for a maximum of five times.
 Should a student qualify for more than five awards during the period of study, the UP Study Finance division will evaluate each award individually, subject to the availability of funding.

 - Undergraduate students who discontinue their studies for a year or longer, will during the consecutive year in which they return to continue their studies, not automatically qualify for the award.
 Students may provide a written motivation for consideration of an award, and hand this in at the Client Service Centre.

 - Achievement awards are fully repayable by the student to UP should award holders discontinue or terminate the study programme, for whatever reason, at any stage during the year in which the award was made.

-- Refund of credit balances on the student account resulting from achievement awards, is limited to 50% refund of the credit balance in the 1st semester and the balance in September.
+- Refund of credit balances on the student account resulting from these awards, is limited to 50% refund of the credit balance in the 1st semester and the balance in September.